rarnaout/Covid19-NP-Swab/README.md

 - shake/blow/rinse off excess flock
 - (if needed) dip in 70% ethanol for sterilization

-If this sounds like how you'd solve this problem if you were still in elementary school, you're right.
-This is basically decorating Easter eggs (if you started with a 3D-printed Easter egg).
-Currently we have no proven way to automate the last three steps so we are envisioning a "student army," as mentioned above. **If you've got a better idea, now's the time.**
+This is like how you'd solve this problem if you were in elementary school.
+Currently we have no proven way to automate the last three steps so we are envisioning a "student army." **If you've got a better idea, now's the time.**

 There are several alternatives being tried:

 - Using small microbiology bacterial urine loops as shafts; we don't yet have a solution for how to apply a swab end.
 Will post if we do.
 At least there are usually very many of these around in clinical microbiology laboratories

 - Printing a bristled head is a no-go for conventional 3D printers, as the features are too small.
 It is possible that a sand-blasted/chemically etched/otherwise roughened bulb *might* work, but we are not doing research here: we're looking for our best bet for a sure thing

 - Mascara brushes.
 The consensus so far is, the materials might be right but the brushes are far too large/widely spaced.
 Again, they *might* work, but see above

 Again, we believe the best use of resources is to be creative around copying the template, not redesigning swabs.